ArielSaldana/arielsaldana.github.io/_posts/2015-03-21-Modernizr-and-web-development.md

 `<script src="js/modernizr-1.0.min.js"></script>`

-Then include the class "no-js" on your html tag
+Then include the class "no-js" on your html tag:

 `<html class="no-js">`

 __Why add this tag?__

-Because if javascript isn't on then Modernizr will not work (and probably a lot of other features in your site wont work either) so it's good to have a fall back just incase.
+Because if javascript isn't on then Modernizr will not work (and probably a lot of other features in your site wont work either)
+, so it's good to have a fall back just incase.

 if javascript is indeed enabled, then once the page is loaded that class will be replaced dynamically and will look something like this: